GalalAH/parkinson/README.md

 post  /edit-profile
 req:{               _id:_id (the id of the profile document)
-                    if(there is new img) img: file  not the link
                     phone: { type: String},
                     Name: { type: String, required: true },
                     address: { type: String },